Three Passes Trek, Everest High Passes Trek

 In addition to the Everest High Passes Trek, we will be hiking to Gokyo Ri (5, 357 meters), and Kala Patthar (5, 643 meters).
 This High Passes Trek / Three Passes Trek will also take you through the huge glaciers of Khumbu and Ngozumpa.
 We will see the famous and beautiful Gokyo Lakes which are part of the highest freshwater lake systems.

 This challenging Everest High Passes Trek/ 3 Passes Trek expedition starts from Lukla.
 The trail goes past many villages to a place called Thame.
 Once we cross Thame, the landscapes change.
 The landscape becomes treeless and appears to be a barren desert.
 We may also trek nearby to the West Gokyo Valley, towards some of the villages.
 Toward the end of the day, we will trek the Gokyo RI and 5 Gokyo Lakes.
 Before we reach Gorakshep, we will cross the Ngozumpa glacier and the Cho La Pass.
 On the day we reach Gorakshep, we will trek to Everest Base Camp and hike to the Kala Patthar Mountain the next day.
 Thereafter, we will pass by the Khumbu glacier, hike to Kongma La pass, and descend to Dingboche.
 We will return Lukla to Tengboche and Namche.
+You can also check our Annapurna Base Camp Trek Tour.

 What does Everest Three Passes Trek, Nepal include?